ianrrees/ianrrees.github.io/_posts/2018-06-20-pcb-graphics-with-kicad-+-gimp.markdown

 There's a bit of room for improvement in this process:

-First - the halftone image would ideally be a pattern of simple shapes; circles or maybe diamonds, which could be directly described in the [Gerber format](https://en.wikipedia.org/wiki/Gerber_format) or .kicad_mod much more efficiently.
-The approach described above will result in a whole bunch of polygons, with some quite small.
+First - the halftone image would ideally be a pattern of simple shapes; circles or maybe diamonds, which could be directly described in the [Gerber format](https://en.wikipedia.org/wiki/Gerber_format) or .kicad_mod much more efficiently (see update at top).
+Using GIMP and the KiCad bitmap utility will result in a whole bunch of polygons, with some quite small.
 Here's a closeup of one of the "dots" in the above footprint:

 ![Closeup of halftone dot/polygon]({{ site.url }}/media/20180620-halftone-dot-closeup.png)